Math::BigInt - phpMan

 # (See also the L<MATH LIBRARY> section!)

-# will warn if Math::BigInt::GMP cannot be found
+# warns if Math::BigInt::GMP cannot be found

 use Math::BigInt lib => 'GMP';